-The full list of filters can be accessed via Security --> Filters from the main navigation, or explored through the Query Filters option within Resources.
+The full list of Query Filters can be accessed via "Security --> Query Filters" from the main navigation, or explored through the Query Filters option within Resources.

-InsightCloudSec is continually updating its filters toolset in response to cloud providers' newly released capabilities as well as customer requests.
+InsightCloudSec is continually updating its filtering toolset in response to cloud providers' newly released capabilities as well as customer requests.
 The current list of Query Filters can be somewhat overwhelming and we recommend that you become familiar with them by:

 Focusing on your higher priority resources.

-For example, you might combine these filters:
+For example, you might combine these Query Filters: